*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-Clothing that allows you to stay cool or lets you cool down quickly as the temperatures rise.
+Clothing that allows you to stay cool or lets you cool down quickly as the temperatures rise is important for this sport.
 I’m a huge fan of wearing cotton clothing, but I have to admit that it isn’t always the best choice for kayaking.
 Cotton can absorb quite a lot of water.

 Make sure to wear clothing that dries quickly and protects you from the sun.
 You should also bring a hat, sunglasses, gloves, and lip balm to keep your skin protected.
-Avoid wearing cotton clothing because it can take hours to dry.
+When wearing cotton clothing be aware it can take hours to dry.

 Wet clothing will also cause your pants to cling to you as you paddle